Taweilo/Credit_Line_Increase_Model/README.md

 ![White vs Asian1024_1](https://user-images.githubusercontent.com/111590512/186423696-13a3cbff-3501-4e13-9312-b00414798f3b.jpg)

 **Gender bias**

-The protected group for discrimination testing sex is female and reference group is male.
+The protected group for gender bias testing is female and reference group is male.
 The resulting AIR value is favourable for women as it exceeds the best case scenario by 0.6.
-This indicates that a higher percentage of individuals in the protected group were awarded a loan than in the reference group, this value would likely not indicate a discrimination problem in most scenarios.
-The magnitude of the marginal effect is also relatively small, another sign that discrimination concerning sex is low under the model.
+This indicates that a higher number of females were awarded a loan as compared to males.
+The magnitude of the marginal effect is also relatively small, another sign that discrimination with respect to gender is low under the model.

 ![Male vs Femal-1](https://user-images.githubusercontent.com/111590512/186424070-ddc103f8-0ba1-4f75-a7be-493e52350635.jpg)